mailittlepony/mnist/docs/hyperparameters.md

 ### **Observations**
 - **Loss:** Train and validation losses drop quickly then plateau together → stable, no overfitting.
 - **Accuracy:** Both reach ≈ 98.6 %, overlap closely.
-- **Gap:** ≈ 0 pp; occasionally val > train → fine.
+- **Gap:** ≈ 0-3 pp; occasionally val > train → fine.
 - **LR schedule:** Smooth cosine decay (≈ 0.001 → 0.00002), works perfectly.

 ---
-So fortunately and unfortunately for our experiments the results are pretty good so I don't really know what to tweak to improve it more but for the sake of exploring I tried with more neurons:
+So fortunately and unfortunately for our experiments the results are pretty good so I don't really know what to tweak to improve it more but for the sake of exploring I tried with more neurons (before 512):

 **Command:**
 ```bash